zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/configuring-at-tls-for-zowe-server.md

 :::caution Important

 Outbound connections from the Gateway to southbound services (onboarded services) must not send the server certificate if the service accepts X.509 Client Certificate authentication.
-If the server certificate is sent, it is the server user who would be authenticated.
+If the server certificate is sent, the server user is subsequently authenticated.

 :::

 #### Services that validate tokens against the API Mediation Layer

-In this scenario, the services will issue a request against the API Gateway to validate the received authentication token.
+In this scenario, the services issue a request against the API Gateway to validate the received authentication token.

 This scenario includes services that set `zoweJwt` as authentication scheme, those that require an Open ID Connect (OIDC) token, or forwarded X.509 certificates.

 In this case it is necessary to have an Outbound rule from the service to the API Gateway.

-These service will also already have an outbound rule set for the onboarding process against the Discovery Service.
+These service also already have an outbound rule set for the onboarding process against the Discovery Service.

 Ensure these rules are followed: